Aadesh098/horizon/README.md

-An International Banking and Finance Management Application
+A Cross-Borders International Banking and Finance Management Application